 The Editor will notify authors as soon as possible on the acceptability of their papers and inform them of any changes that need to be made, but will not enter into correspondence about papers considered unsuitable for publication.

 43 North Bailey

 Neither the Editor nor the publisher accepts responsibility for the views of authors expressed in their contributions.
 Authors may not submit manuscripts that are under consideration for publication elsewhere.

-Articles should be in Word and double-spaced with an unjustified right-hand margin.
+Articles and Book Reviews should be in Word and double-spaced with an unjustified right-hand margin.
 Each page should be numbered.
 Please note, however, that our online submission site does not yet accept ‘.docx’ documents.
 Please use Word's ‘Save As’ option to save your document as an older (.doc) file type (this should be straightforward); and upload in the earlier format.

 Authors are asked to consider the broad readership of French History as they prepare their material for submission.
 In particular, they are encouraged to draft the openings of articles and review articles in such a way as to make their material accessible to readers who may not be specialists in their own field.

 In articles, and review articles, footnotes should be numbered consecutively and placed together in double-spaced typing on a separate page or pages at the end, though they will be published at the foot of each page.
 In reviews of books, there should be no footnotes, all material being incorporated in the text.